 Tip #1 – Comment RSS Feeds

-To see the comments in your feed, go to the ‘Meta’ section on your sidebar (note: your theme may not be configured to display this widget) and click on Comments RSS
+To see your comments feed, locate the ‘Meta’ widget area on your sidebar menu (note: this section may not be visible on some themes) and click on Comments RSS …

-Like post entries, your comments feed page will display differently depending on which web browser you use …
+Like post entries, your comments feed content will display differently depending on the browser you use …

-(Paste your URL of your comments feed into a feed reader to view the feed content.
-Source: Feedreader.com)
+(Paste the URL of your comments feed into a feed reader to view the feed content.
+Image: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-Being able to use an RSS feed for a specific post can be useful.
+Being able to display an RSS feed for a single post can be useful.
 For example, you may want to add feeds from specific items to RSS directories, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for displaying an RSS feed for a single post item is shown below:
+The formula for creating an RSS feed for a specific post is shown below:

 (Individual Post RSS Feed)